EzheZhezhe/Jupyter_refactoring/blog_post/draft_blog_post.md

 * those who have nave heard about Jupyter notebooks.

-My story will shed light on the first two groups.
+My post is about the first two groups.

 ## Harsh reality ##

-Working as a Machine Learning Engineer I got this "famous" Untitled4.ipynb Jupyter notebook with more than 126 cells executed without order and a task to deploy the best model from it.
+ As a Machine Learning Engineer I was being tasked with machine learning models deployments.
+To my big surpirse, that time I got a "famous" [Untitled4.ipynb](https://twitter.com/vboykis/status/931212461436538881?s=20) with more than 126 cells executed in random order written by a Data Scientist, who recently left a company.

+## Solution ##